 We will also, working with Cal Trout, continue to address the CDFW regulation issues.

 We will also seek to find new reaches of the river that could benefit from improved fencing, and alternative cattle watering facilities.

 We will also study the trout passage project from the Pit River into Fall River Lake.

 BOARD OF DIRECTORS

-The FRC board met every quarter during 2019 and several of our Board members spent many volunteer hours on the FRC initiatives.
+The FRC board met (via conference calls) every quarter during 2020 and 2021 and several of our Board members spent many volunteer hours on the FRC initiatives.

 We were pleased to add to our Board in 2019 Bob Norman, a long-time resident of the Fall River area, and an accomplished guide.
 His wisdom and experience with the river is a great complement to our long-time Board member from the guiding community, Art Teter.